wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 Specify Optimality Criterion
 ----------------------------

 Finally, the user must specify what will be considered an "optimal" controller.
-These take the form of desired tolerances for the system error and control effort - note that it is *not* guaranteed that the system will obey these tolerances at all times.
+This takes the form of desired tolerances for the system error and control effort - note that it is *not* guaranteed that the system will obey these tolerances at all times.

 .. image:: images/optimalitycriterion.png
    :alt: Entering optimality criterion for the feedback controller